Wow, are we excited here at Child Connection Trust!

 We feel that the art of "playing" with children is in danger of becoming lost, and as time goes on young parents will be at loss to know the many ways of playing.

-e are currently developing a new intergenerational programme called "Love Heritage".
+So, to get back to the story, we are currently developing a new intergenerational programme called "Love Heritage".
 This programme is prepared for families in particular to recall, acknowledge and record games that our grandparents used to play with their children, and maybe, still play with their grandchildren.

 We are now contacting different ethnic groups and asking them if they are interested in participating in this worthwhile project.
 It would be great if you, or someone you know, would be happy to demonstrate games that you play with your children.